vivrehal/Auth_Sys/README.md

 Welcome to the world of Auth_Sys, where registering users and guarding passwords become a breeze.
 Our C program brings a touch of encryption wizardry and a sprinkle of command-line charm to keep your system secure.

-## Our Aim: Solid Authentication, Sneaky Passwords
+## The  Aim: Solid Authentication, Sneaky Passwords

 **Goal**: Auth_Sys is your trusty sidekick for local authentication.
 Our focus? **Authentication and Password Security**.